MoochieJinks/Weekend-server-calculator/notes.md

 - Now comes the harderish part, how do I do calculations on the server side?
     - I'd definitely want a few if statements for each operator
 - Made if statements for operator in the client FOR NOW!!!!!!

+- Now I need a button to clear everything
+- Create button element on HTML
+- Function for button that will empty everything.